Computational-social-science/CEMD/README.md

 * **Step 4:** Use the formula depicted above to calculate answer correctness score: $\text{Answer correctness score} = 0.75 + 0.25\theta$

 <br/>
-For generation, we conducted experiments with SOLAR-10.7B-Instruct, Mixtral-8x7B-Instruct, and Llama-3-70B-Instruct.
+For COVMIS2, we conducted experiments with SOLAR-10.7B-Instruct, Mixtral-8x7B-Instruct, and Llama-3-70B-Instruct.
 We can derive a comparison of the RAG generation performance of the three LLMs.
 <img src="1.
 Evaluation of RAG/assets/ragas.svg" style="zoom: 35%;" />

-**Comparison of model performance in faithfulness and answer correctness metrics.** The horizontal axis represents the interval of a certain metric, while the vertical axis indicates the number of samples falling into that inter-val.
+**Comparison of model performance in faithfulness and answer correctness metrics.** The horizontal axis represents the interval of a certain metric, while the vertical axis indicates the number of samples falling into that interval.

 The experimental results demonstrate that the three LLMs exhibit varying degrees of differences in scores for faithfulness and answer correctness in the RAG generation task.
-The overall ranking for generation perfor-mance goes to: Llama-3-70B-Instruct > Mix-tral-8x7B-Instruct > SOLAR-10.7B-Instruct.
-Finally, we select Llama-3-70B-Instruct as the LLM for augmenting prior knowledge in sub-sequent experiments.
+The overall ranking for generation performance goes to: Llama-3-70B-Instruct > Mixtral-8x7B-Instruct > SOLAR-10.7B-Instruct.
+Finally, we select Llama-3-70B-Instruct as the LLM for augmenting prior knowledge in subsequent experiments.

 ## Evaluation of Binary Classification